Monday, 1 January 2018

 In high season, more than a thousand cyclists a day on overnight journeys -- not counting day-trippers -- pass through some of the more popular sections of the upper Danube in Germany and Austria.
 I don't know of any other route of comparable length, anywhere in the world, that has as large a volume of through multi-day travel by cycling tourists.

 Yet despite the iconic status within Europe of the Danube as a cycling route popular even with people who don't think of themselves as cyclists, it has a relatively low profile in the USA, even among cyclists who travel to Europe.
 Some of the factors discussed below that make the most popular parts of the upper Danube so attractive for casual cyclists make it less so for "serious" cyclists, although hard-core riders might nonetheless enjoy the lower parts of the river.

 For bicyclists from the USA, the most popular cycling destination in Europe is France, followed by the U.K., Ireland, and (more distantly) Italy.
 Germany is an afterthought for most American touring cyclists, and Austria isn't thought about at all.
-If Americans think about bicycling along a river in Germany, it's almost always the Rhine, not the Danube.
+If Americans think about bicycling along a river in Germany, it's much more often the Rhine than the Danube.
 Some U.S. tourists travel along the Danube, but almost all of them do so on river cruises.

 I bicycled along much of the Rhine, including almost all of its course through Germany, in 2014.
 I've travelled by bicycle in France, the U.K., and other countries in Europe.
 There are many good reasons to choose these, and other, destinations for bicycle tourism.

 But Europeans choose to cycle the Danube in such large number for good reasons, and I think more overseas visitors should consider it.